Everything you need to know about HMRC tax investigations

 File your Self Assessment and VAT returns on time

-Remember that HMRC is more likely to select your accounts for review if you submit tax or VAT returns late, so making sure you remain on top of your tax obligations can help you stay on the right side of HMRC.
-Luckily, FreeAgent makes this really easy to do with a unique tax timeline that shows live updates of your tax position and upcoming deadlines.
+Remember that HMRC is more likely to select your accounts for review if you submit tax or VAT returns late.
+FreeAgent provides a unique tax timeline that shows live updates of your tax position and upcoming deadlines.

 Based on the data you enter throughout the year, FreeAgent populates your Self Assessment tax returns and VAT returns with much of the information that HMRC requires.
 For sole traders, FreeAgent completes as much as 90% of the Self Employment page of the Self Assessment tax return.